Electron angular correlation in neutrinoless double beta decay and new physics: Analysis of the electron angular correlation

-Using Table 1 and taking into account the fact that $|\mu_\alpha^\beta|$ are suppressed in comparison with $|\epsilon_\alpha^\beta|$ by the factor $m_i/m_e$ (the chiral suppression), we find the coefficient $K$ and the set $\{\epsilon\}$ of nonzero $\epsilon_\alpha^\beta$s that change the $1-0.81\cos\theta$ form of the correlation for the SM plus $\nu_M$s, see Table 3 (the lower two entries).
-They correspond to the following extensions of the SM: $\nu_M$s plus RPV SUSY \cite{SUSY}, $\nu_M$s plus right-handed currents (RC) (connected with right-handed $W$ bosons \cite{Doi} or LQs \cite{LQ}).
+We will concentrate on the case of $^{76}$Ge nucleus in the following.
+Using Table~1 and taking into account the fact that $|\mu_\alpha^\beta|$ are suppressed in comparison with $|\epsilon_\alpha^\beta|$ by the factor $m_i/m_e$ (the chiral suppression), we find the coefficient $K$ and the set $\{\epsilon\}$ of nonzero $\epsilon_\alpha^\beta$s that can change the $1-0.81\cos\theta$ form of the correlation for the SM plus $\nu_M$s, see Table 3 (the lower three entries).
+They correspond to the following extensions of the SM: $\nu_M$s plus RPV SUSY \cite{SUSY}, $\nu_M$s plus right-handed currents (RC) (connected with right-handed $W$ bosons \cite{Doi} or vector LQs \cite{LQ}), and $\nu_M$s plus scalar LQs~\cite{LQ}.
 Hence, $K$ can signal the presence of this new physics.

 Let us now consider some particular cases for the parameter space.
 We will analyze only the terms with $\epsilon_{V\mp A}^{V\mp A}$ as the corresponding nuclear matrix elements have been worked out in the literature.
 We use various types of QRPA~\cite{Pantis,Kortelainen:2007rh}.